pvatokahu/chat-vercel-coffee/README.md

 <img src="assets/img/ai-assistant-aws.png" width="430">

 This AI assistant is a simple chatbot with the front-end built with Next.js and the GenAI code built with Langchain framework that relies on an OpenAI GPT model.
-The app is hosted in AWS with the GenAI code served as Lambda function that calls OpenAI for model inference.
+The app is hosted in Vercel with the GenAI code running in an API with NextJS route.

 The GenAI app code is instrumented with Monocle using one line of code to trace the entire conversation including inferences to OpenAI and vector searchs.
 Monocle is configured to send traces to S3 so you can explore the raw trace data, which is in an OpenTelemetry compatible format with a GenAI-native metamodel abstraction added to it to simplify analysis.